GaloisInc/VERSE-Toolchain/cn-client/README.md

 If the server fails to run CN or interpret its output, you can open up the "Output" pane (Cmd-Shift-U) and select "CN" from the dropdown menu on the right to see what output CN is producing and why the server is having trouble.

+# Collecting Telemetry

+Our CN language server supports optional collection of user telemetry, to support improvements to the tool's usability.
+Collection is disabled by default.

+To enable telemetry collection, go to the settings page for this extension and provide a location in which you'd like telemetry to be stored.
+Changes to this setting, whether to enable or disable collection or to change the storage destination, will only take effect on the server's start/restart.